miikanissi/miikanissi.com/content/posts/setting-local-odoo-server.md

 ### Setting up Odoo configuration

 Next we will be creating a new directory inside the `/opt/odoo/16/conf/` directory.
-This new directory will be the name of your Odoo development database.
-This will make sense later in order for us to have multiple Odoo instances running on our computer for different databases.
+The new directory will be the name of your Odoo development database.
+This will make sense when we have multiple Odoo instances running on our computers for different databases.

 ```bash
 mkdir -p /opt/odoo/16/conf/odoo1